Storm Reference - Introduction¶

 - Data modification: – add, modify, annotate, and delete nodes from a Cortex.
 (Storm Reference - Data Modification)

-In addition to these operations, the Storm query language supports an extensible set of commands (Storm Reference - Storm Commands).
-Commands such as limit, graph, or uniq support specific functionality to further extend the power of Storm.
+- Pipe (send) nodes to Storm commands (Storm Reference - Storm Commands).
+Storm supports an extensible set of commands such as limit, max, or uniq support specific functionality to further extend the power of Storm.
 Available commands can be displayed with

-Storm also supports powerful features such as the use of variables (Storm Reference - Advanced - Variables) in queries and the ability to issue subqueries (Storm Reference - Subqueries) within Storm itself.
+Storm also supports powerful features such as the use of variables (Storm Reference - Advanced - Variables) in queries, the availability of libraries (Storm Libraries) to extend Storm’s functionality, and the ability to issue subqueries (Storm Reference - Subqueries) within Storm itself.

 Lift, Filter, and Pivot Criteria¶

-The main operations carried out with Storm are lifting, filtering, and pivoting.
+The main operations carried out with Storm are lifting, filtering, and pivoting (we include traversing light edges as part of “pivoting”).
 When conducting these operations, you need to be able to clearly specify the data you are interested in – your selection criteria.
 In most cases, the criteria you specify will be based on one or more of the following:

 - A property (primary or secondary) on a node.